Vasil Shkurti

-Vasil Shkurti (born Vassilis Skourtis-Shkurtaj; 27 February 1992) is an Albanian professional footballer who plays as a forward for Flamurtari.
+Vasil Shkurti (born Vassilis Skourtis-Shkurtaj; 27 February 1992) is an Albanian professional footballer who plays as a forward for AEZ Zakakiou.

 Club career

 Early years

 Born in Chania, Greece, to an ethnic Albanian family.
 Shkurti played youth football for four clubs, including Ajax, Olympiacos and Lazio.
 He arrived at the latter in January 2010 as compatriot Igli Tare acted as the club's director of football.

-In the 2010–11 season, Shkurti made his senior debut, representing Panionios in his country of adoption but also being loaned by the Superleague side to Thrasyvoulos in January 2011.
+In the 2010–11 season, Shkurti made his senior debut, representing Panionios in his country of adoption but also being loaned by the Super League side to Thrasyvoulos in January 2011.
 Roughly one year later, he moved to Portugal with lowly Vilaverdense, and the following campaign he signed with Tondela in that nation's Segunda Liga, led by former Benfica and Portugal great Vítor Paneira.

-Shkurti did not settle with any team in the following years, representing in quick succession Roda (Dutch Eredivisie), Niki Volos, Asteras Tripoli and Skoda Xanthi (all in the Greek top level) and Aris Limassol from the Cypriot First Division.
+Shkurti did not settle with any team in the following years, representing in quick succession Roda (Dutch Eredivisie), Niki Volos, Asteras Tripolis and Skoda Xanthi (all in the Greek top level) and Aris Limassol from the Cypriot First Division.